phpDocumentor/phpDocumentor/docs/manual/Installation.rst

 When the installation is finished you can invoke the ``docblox`` command from any path in your system.
-Recommended is to read the chapter *Basic Usage*, which will explain how to start using DocBlox.
+Recommended is to read the chapter :doc:`Basic usage`, which will explain how to start using DocBlox.

 Manual Installation
 -------------------

-At docblox-project.org you can find the latest available release as download.
+At http://docblox-project.org you can find the latest available release as download.
 It is also possible to download the development version though this is not recommended for production environments.